-Christopher Columbus landed on the island of Hispaniola on December 5, 1492, and made it the site of the first permanent European settlement in the Americas.
+The island of Hispaniola was the site of the first permanent European settlement in the Americas.
 Santo Domingo, founded in 1496, was the first seat of Spanish colonial rule, the setting for the first university, cathedral, and fortress in the New World, and the training ground for the future conquerors of the Aztec and Inca empires.